top of page

 • Lammas / Lughnasadh ( around the1st August) = grain harvest

-• Autumn Equinox (Mabon) = fruit & vegetable harvest
+• Autumn Equinox (Mabon) = harvest of fruits, vegetables and nuts

 This whole time of the harvest covered the three festivals, and was simply called Harvest , Harvest Home or Ingathering.
 You can read some info on that here in this Britannica article.